Constraints on Interstellar Sovereignty: Outer Space Treaty

 Article XI of the OST includes an agreement by states to share the ``nature, conduct, locations, and results'' of activities in space.
-Such disclosure of activities and information is required ``to the greatest extent feasible and practical,'' according to Article XI.
+The text of Article XI promotes such disclosure of activities and information ``to the greatest extent feasible and practical''.
 This stipulation conceivably provides an option for a state to withhold or restrict information from space activities if disclosure would reveal state secrets, create security threats, or pose other risks to the state.
-The extent to which a state could be held liable for failing to disclose space activities remains untested in international law.
+The extent to which a state could be held liable for failing to disclose potentially harmful space activities remains untested in international law.
 Interstellar missions may face some practical challenges to the rapid dissemination of information due to the communication delay between interstellar missions and Earth; nevertheless, such circumstances would not necessarily prevent the timely dissemination of information, unless additional steps were taken to withhold or securitize the information after sufficient internal analysis has occurred.